Nugget Point

-Nugget Point (Tokatā) is one of the most iconic landforms on the Otago coast.
+Nugget Point (Tokatā) is a coastal landform on the Otago coast in New Zealand.
 Located at the northern end of the Catlins coast, along the road from Kaka Point, this steep headland has a lighthouse at its tip, surrounded by rocky islets (The Nuggets).
 The point is home to many seabirds, including penguins, gannets and royal spoonbills, and a large breeding colony of fur seals.
 Roaring Bay, on the south coast of the tip of Nugget Point, is home to a small colony of yellow-eyed penguins.

 Nugget Point Lighthouse

 Nugget Point had been considered a significant danger in particular to small vessels trading along the coast to the Clutha River.
 The lighthouse was built in 1869 and started operating on 4 July 1870.
 The tower was constructed from locally quarried stone and stands 76 m above the water.
-Originally powered by an oil burner, it was converted to a 1000 W lamp in 1949 with electricity provided by a diesel generator until the 1960s, when the lighthouse was connected to mains electricity.
+Originally powered by an oil burner, it was converted to a 1,000 W lamp in 1949 with electricity provided by a diesel generator until the 1960s, when the lighthouse was connected to mains electricity.
 It was automated in 1989 and is computer-monitored and operated by Maritime New Zealand.